veebch/ir-see/README.md

 python3 main.py
 ```

+Captures will be stored in the `./images` directory.

-if you want to manually specify exposure time, focus position or ISO sensitivity, you can get details on those flags using
+If you want to manually specify exposure time, focus position or ISO sensitivity, you can get details on those flags using

 ```
 python3 main.py -h
 ```

 ## Post processing

 The 720 nm filter means that there will be some visible red light that leaks into the image.